TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 The original Grad-CAM paper (https://arxiv.org/pdf/1610.02391.pdf) suggests that we should use the output of the layer before softmax when doing Grad-CAM (use raw score values, not probabilities).
 Currently ELI5 simply takes the model as-is.
-Let's try and swap the softmax (logits) layer of our current model with a linear (no activation) layer, and check the explanation:
+Let’s try and swap the softmax (logits) layer of our current model with a linear (no activation) layer, and check the explanation: